any-docs/css/content/guides/grid_layout/basic_concepts/index.md

 ## Layering items with z-index

-Grid items can occupy the same cell, and in this case we can use the {{cssxref("z-index")}} property to control the order in which overlapping items stack.
+Grid items can occupy the same cell, and in this case we can use the `z-index` property to control the order in which overlapping items stack.

 ### Overlapping without z-index